 At the close of the nominations procedure for any standing committee, the University Secretary shall conduct elections by mailed ballot.

-Responsibilities: The Nominating Committee shall have the responsibility of preparing a list of nominees to Senate committees for the annual meeting or as required.
-The Nominating Committee may select nominees from outside the Senate except where otherwise stipulated.
+Responsibilities: The Governance Committee shall have the responsibility of preparing a list of nominees to Senate committees for the annual meeting or as required.
+The Governance Committee may select nominees from outside the Senate except where otherwise stipulated.
 The establishment of a list of nominees does not preclude nomination from the floor.

-Membership: The Nominating Committee shall consist of 7 members: four faculty members, including at least two senators and at least one member from each of the Brantford and Waterloo Campuses; 1 member of the WLU Alumni Association; 1 student senator; 1 member of the administrative staff.
+Membership: The Governance Committee shall consist of nine (9) members of Senate: five (5) faculty members, at least one (1) from each of the Brantford and Waterloo Campuses; one (1) member of the WLU Alumni Association; one (1) student; one (1) member of the administrative staff; one (1) member of the ex-officio members of Senate.
 The chair of the committee shall be elected from among those members who have been elected to the committee as specified in article 5.1.

 Administrative Support: University Secretariat.

-Responsibilities: It shall be the duty of the Executive Committee to care for any matters committed to it by Senate, to function in place of the Senate between meetings of the Senate, to consider matters pertinent to Senate, including policies and protocol relating to university Convocations and functions, and to report to Senate.
+Responsibilities: It shall be the duty of the Executive and Finance Committee to care for any matters committed to it by Senate, to function in place of the Senate between meetings of the Senate, to consider matters pertinent to Senate, including policies and protocol relating to university Convocations and functions, and to report to Senate.
+The Executive and Finance Committee also considers the financial position of the University.
+It makes recommendations to Senate on budget planning as well as on the details of the annual University operating budget as prepared for presentation to Senate and the Board.
+The recommendations of Senate on that budget are forwarded to the Board of Governors, the body with ultimate fiduciary responsibility for the University.

 Administrative Support: University Secretariat.

 Responsibilities: The Senate Academic Planning Committee makes recommendations to Senate on all matters related to the overall direction of academic programs at Laurier.
-This includes: adapting and modifying the overall university plan as required; responding to specific requests (from the Board of Governors or from the Ministry) to articulate a Laurier niche or position relative to a current situation or need; responding to requests from Faculties and units to initiate new programs, modify current programs, or cancel them; dealing with questions of policy that govern scholarships, bursaries and awards.
+This includes: adapting and modifying the overall university plan as required; responding to specific requests (from the Board of Governors or from the Ministry) to articulate a Laurier niche or position relative to a current situation or need; responding to requests from Faculties and units to initiate new programs, modify current programs, or cancel them; considering the financial implications of maintaining all academic programs; and dealing with questions of policy that govern scholarships, bursaries and awards.

 As part of this broad mandate, SAPC oversees the program review and approval process run by the University under the Ontario Universities’ Council on Quality Assurance, managed by the Ontario Council of Academic Vice Presidents.